 Life Expectancy Estimates

-Surface preparation and paint quality are the most important determinants of a paint’s life expectancy.
-Ultraviolet (UV) rays via sunshine can shorten life expectancy.
-Additionally, conditions of high humidity indoors or outdoors can affect the lifespan of these components, which is why they should be inspected and maintained seasonally.
+Material quality and workmanship are the most important determinants of a products life expectancy.
+Improper or poor quality materials, abuse or negligence along with other environmental concerns can shorten life expectancy.
+Additionally, these conditions indoors or outdoors can affect the lifespan of these components, which is why they should be inspected and maintained seasonally.

 |ADHESIVES, CAULK & PAINTS||YEARS|

 Appliance life expectancy depends to a great extent on the use it receives.
 Furthermore, consumers often replace appliances long before they become worn out due to changes in styling, technology and consumer preferences.

 |Disposal (food waste)||12|